Skip to content

 Titanium

-The Apple Watch Series 10 is intended as the Apple Watch for almost everyone.
-It contains almost all of Apple’s latest smartwatch tech including its most recent processor chip, premium materials (there are titanium body and stainless steel band options) and a full range of sensors for monitoring vitals including heart rate, respiratory rate, wrist temperature, blood oxygen and sleep duration.
+The Apple Watch Series 11 icontains almost all of Apple’s latest smartwatch tech including its most recent processor chip, premium materials (there are titanium body and stainless steel band options) and a full range of sensors including heart rate, respiratory rate, wrist temperature, blood oxygen and sleep duration.
+It also has a temperature sensor and depth gauge of up to 6m for swimmers

-It has the same rated battery life as the Apple Watch SE, up to 18 hours, but can be charged faster and can go from empty to 80% in about half an hour.
+Battery life is rated at up to 24 hours and can be charged from empty to 80% in about half an hour.

-The display is brighter than the Apple Watch SE, rated at up to 2000 nits, with a much wider viewing angle and can be set as an always-on display.
-And its viewing area is significantly larger.
+The display is brighter than the Apple Watch SE , has a much wider viewing angle and area, and can be set as an always-on display.

 Image credit: Apple